-An original limited edition screenprint numbered and signed by the artist, available exclusively through Galleri Nicolai Wallner, this limited edition comes in a custom delivery box unique to the print
+An original limited edition screenprint numbered and signed by the artist, available exclusively through Galleri Nicolai Wallner, this limited edition comes in a custom delivery box adorned with a Shrigley drawing (note, drawing my differ from image)

 This edition is limited to one per person